Which city is cheaper, Berlin or Kuala Lumpur?

 Kuala Lumpur receives a lot of rain in the autumn.
 Kuala Lumpur usually gets more rain in October than Berlin.
 Kuala Lumpur gets 280 mm (11 in) of rain, while Berlin receives 35 mm (1.4 in) of rain this time of the year.

 Both Berlin and Kuala Lumpur are popular destinations to visit in the winter with plenty of activities.
-The warm tropical climate attracts visitors to Kuala Lumpur throughout the year.
+The warm climate attracts visitors to Kuala Lumpur throughout the year.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Berlin this time of year.

 Kuala Lumpur usually receives more sunshine than Berlin during winter.
 Kuala Lumpur gets 185 hours of sunny skies, while Berlin receives 42 hours of full sun in the winter.